nswood/nswood/README.md

 - 👋 Hi, I’m Nate Woodward.
-I am underagraduate at MIT studying mathematics and physics.
+I am undergraduate at MIT studying mathematics and physics.
-- 👀 I’m generally interested in the intersection of machine learning, specifically non-euclidean methods, and high-energy theoretical physics.
+- 👀 I’m generally interested in the intersection of machine learning and high-energy theoretical physics.
+I am experienced in geometric deep learning and applying NLP results to advancing machine learning performance in physics.
 - 📫 How to reach me nswood@mit.edu

 <!---